Punktum-dk/epp-service-specification/Poll-Message-Reference-Guide.md

 **Operation:** delete
 **Message:** %.dk has been deleted
 **ResData type:** `domain:panData`
-**Trigger:** The domain name has been deleted as the result of a pending delete operation initiated by the registrar, such as a cancellation or auto-expiry.
+**Trigger:** The domain name has been deleted as the result of a pending delete operation initiated by the registrar.

 <details>
 <summary>Show XML example</summary>